takakib123/takakib123.github.io/_pages/about.md

 🧠 Instruction-Tuned Medical Multimodal Models: Fine-tuning large vision-language models (e.g., LLaVA) on custom skin disease datasets to perform classification and instruction-following dialogue generation.

-📊 Retriever Evaluation: Analyzing the impact of different retrievers on the retrieval performance of LLMs across diverse topics, with a focus on grounding and factual accuracy.

 My goal is to contribute to the development of scalable, trustworthy AI systems, especially for high-stakes domains like healthcare.
 I'm actively preparing for Ph.D. applications (Fall 2026) and open to research collaborations.